OREMOB/WORELDBuilding/MAIN.md

 - In world games allow players to earn money and items by playing a trading card-based game, or dice based game.
 - This would require networking to be multiplayer.
 Perhaps initially it will simply be AI based and the goal is to collect all the cards.
 - I think we can create some other special reward types for the games.
 Besides earning more cards, perhaps by beating an innkeeper for example, you gain a ramen recipie.

+**Mob Records**

+- The soundtracks that are produced can be minted and collected in game.
+- These tokens are 3D vinyl cases.
+- Records are stored in the players safehouse.
+An interface can be used to cycle through and play the different tracks.
+- Players can customize the tracks that play when other users visit their safehouses.

 **Pets**